CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 ## Performance Analysis

-* Enabling the Scissor Test almost quadrupled the FPS
+* Enabling the Scissor Test almost quadrupled the FPS.
+The Toon Shader didn't change the performance.
 ![](img/FPSChart.png)

 * It reduced rendering time by about half